Ayudhapurusha: Textual references

 The first instance where weapons are personified in Hindu scriptures is in the Hindu epic Ramayana.
-Two daughters of the Prajapati Daksha, Jaya and Vijaya, are married to the sage Krisasva.
+Two daughters of the Prajapati Daksha, Jaya and Suprabha, are married to the sage Krisasva.
 For the destruction of rakshasas, Jaya bore fifty sons - powerful divine weapons who could take any form.
 Suprabha gave birth to fifty invincible sons who were called Samharas ("destroyers").
 These magical weapons were known as Shastra-devatas – the gods of weapons - and were given to king Kaushika, who later became the sage Vishvamitra.
 The weapons served him and later his pupil Rama, an avatar of Vishnu.
 The Mahabharata states that at the time of the chakra-mushala conflict, the weapons of Krishna – another avatar of Vishnu, and his brother, Balarama, appear in human form from the heavens to watch the battle.
 They include Krishna's Sudarshana Chakra and Kaumodaki, and Balarama's Samvartaka (plough) and Saumanda (pestle).
 The Duta-Vakya ("envoy's message") of the Sanskrit playwright Bhasa (c.
 2nd century BCE – 2nd century CE) describes an episode from the Mahabharata when Krishna goes as an envoy to Kauravas' court to broker peace between them and their cousins the Pandavas, on behalf of the latter.
 However, when the Kauravas try to arrest Krishna, Krishna assumes his Vishvarupa (universal form) and summons his weapons, who appear as humans.
 The ayudhapurushas include the discus Sudarshana Chakra, the bow Sharanga, the mace Kaumodaki, the conch Panchajanya, and the sword Nandaka, elaborate descriptions of whom are found in the text.
 This is the only Sanskrit play that depicts the weapons on stage as humans.
 The Raghuvamsa of Kalidasa mentions about dwarf-like ayudhapurushas denoting Vishnu's chakra, lotus, sword, bow, and mace.